 Curbside displays

 This is a great place to mention any specials or ongoing promotions that you have.
-These are typically relatively low cost to create, especially if you’ve got standard evergreen options or are using a chalkboard display that can be changed up regularly.
+These are typically relatively low cost to create, especially if you’ve got standard evergreen options or are using a chalkboard display that can be changed up easily.

 Check out this great example from Covet Shoppe & Jewelry Bar in San Francisco.